Dundalk F.C.: Revival and dominance (2013–2020)

 Hoping to achieve continuity, the new owners replaced Kenny with his assistant manager, Vinny Perth, as head coach, with John Gill returning as first-team coach.
-Despite falling 13-points behind early 2019 leaders Shamrock Rovers in April, they overhauled the deficit within weeks, and subsequently won the club's 14th league title, with four games to spare.
+Despite falling 13-points behind early on, they overhauled the deficit within weeks and went on to win the club's 14th league title with four games to spare.
 They also won the League Cup by defeating Derry City on penalties in the final, to secure a second League and League Cup Double.
 They were denied a first domestic Treble of League, FAI Cup and League Cup, however, when they were beaten in a penalty shoot-out in the FAI Cup Final.
 But they ended the season with a comprehensive 7–1 aggregate victory over Northern Irish champions, Linfield, in the inaugural Champions Cup.

 The following season, a goal scored by Jordan Flores went viral and was later nominated for the FIFA Puskás Award.
 Soon after, the outbreak of the COVID-19 pandemic saw the cessation of football in line with other European countries.
 The season resumed with a reduced schedule of 18 matches in total and matches being played behind closed doors.
-Manager Vinny Perth was dismissed following Dundalk's exit from Europe in the first qualifying round of the 2020–21 UEFA Champions League.
+Manager Vinny Perth was dismissed following Dundalk's exit from the first qualifying round of the 2020–21 UEFA Champions League.
 He was replaced by Italian Filippo Giovagnoli.
 Dundalk subsequently qualified for the group stage of the 2020–21 Europa League after victories over Inter Club d'Escaldes, Sheriff Tiraspol and KÍ Klaksvik in the qualifying rounds.
 They were drawn in Group B alongside Arsenal, Rapid Wien, and Molde.
 They failed to win any points and finished bottom of the group.

 In the FAI Cup, they had an 11–0 semi-final victory over Athlone Town—setting a new record for the biggest win in the competition's history, which was also a new club record victory.
 They followed that with a 4–2 extra-time victory over Shamrock Rovers, with David McMillan scoring a hat-trick, to win the Cup for a twelfth time and qualify for Europe for a 25th time.